 - 'offer', 'measure', 'advise', 'refer', 'use' or similar wording was used if the Working Party believed that most practitioners/commissioners/service users would choose an intervention if they were presented with the same evidence: this usually means that the benefits outweigh harms, and that the intervention is cost-effective.
 This reflects a strong recommendation for the intervention.
 If there is a legal duty, or if not following a recommendation may have serious consequences, the word 'must' was used. - 'do not offer' or similar wording was used if the Working Party believed that harms outweigh the benefits or if an intervention is not likely to be cost-effective.
 This reflects a strong recommendation against the intervention.
-If there is a legal duty, or if not following a recommendation may have serious consequences, the words 'must not' were used. - 'consider' was used if the Working Party believed that the evidence did not support a strong recommendation, but that the intervention may be beneficial in some circumstances.
-This reflected a conditional recommendation for the intervention. - The 'do not offer, unless...' recommendation was made if the Working Party believed that the evidence did not support the strong recommendation, and that the intervention was likely not to be beneficial, but could be used in some circumstances, for instance if no other options were available.
+If there is a legal duty, or if not following a recommendation may have serious consequences, the words 'must not' were used.

+- 'consider' was used if the Working Party believed that the evidence did not support a strong recommendation, but that the intervention may be beneficial in some circumstances.
+This reflected a conditional recommendation for the intervention. - The 'do not offer, unless ... ' recommendation was made if the Working Party believed that the evidence did not support the strong recommendation, and that the intervention was likely not to be beneficial, but could be used in some circumstances, for instance if no other options were available.
 This reflected a conditional recommendation against the intervention. - Good Practice Point was made when the Working Party considered that despite lacking an evidence base, this advice could be considered beneficial to good clinical practice.

-6.6 Consultation process
+Consultation process

-Feedback on draft guidance was received from the participating organisations and through consultation with relevant stakeholders.
+Feedback on draft guidance was received from the participating organizations and through consultation with relevant stakeholders.
 The draft report and standard comments form were placed on the HIS website for 14 days.
-The availability of the draft was advertised via email and social media.
+The availability of the draft was advertised via e-mail and social media.
 Stakeholders were invited to comment on format, content, local applicability, patient acceptability, and recommendations.
-The Working Party reviewed stakeholder comments, and collectively agreed revisions (Supplementary materials C).
+The Working Party reviewed stakeholder comments, and collectively agreed revisions (Supplementary File C).
 All reviews received from individuals with a conflict of interest or those who did not provide a declaration were excluded.

-7. Results
+Results

 The search identified a total of 1137 articles.
-After excluding duplicate and irrelevant studies and checking reference lists for related citations, a total of 20 were included, a further 28 articles were identified from backward and forward reference searching.
+After excluding duplicate and irrelevant studies and checking reference lists for related citations, a total of 20 were included; a further 28 articles were identified from backward and forward reference searching.

-Of a total 48 articles which met the inclusion criteria, eleven described outbreaks9-19 and one described a case report when patients developed infections after endoscope procedures.
-Of the remaining 36 articles, 18 studies21-38 described pseudo-outbreaks where endoscopes contaminated patient samples but where patients did not show any signs of colonisation or infection, ten articles39-48 described the results of ongoing surveillance of endoscopes and/or the final rinse water, seven studies49-55 reported the results of the survey where endoscopy services reported their practice for processing endoscopes, and one study described a laboratory experiment where fungi were detected from different water sources.
-Two of the articles54/55 describing the practice of reprocessing the endoscopes reported the same data and are further mentioned as one study.
+From a total of 48 articles meeting the inclusion criteria, eleven described outbreaks [9-19] and one [20] described a case report when patients developed infections after endoscope procedures.
+Of the remaining 36 articles, 18 studies described pseudo-outbreaks where endoscopes contaminated patient samples but where patients showed no signs of colonization or infection [21-38], ten articles described the results of ongoing surveillance of endoscopes and/or the final rinse water [39-48], seven studies reported the results of the survey where endoscopes [49-55], and one study described a laboratory experiment where fungi were detected from different water sources [56].
+Two of the articles describing the practice of reprocessing the endoscopes reported the same data and are further mentioned as one study [54,55].

-8. Rationale for evidence-based recommendations
+Rationale for evidence-based recommendations